 Stynes was as a champion of the Melbourne Football Club and widely lauded as a talented, hard-working, fair and courageous player.

 Highly respected, both on and off the field, Jim Stynes won four club Best and Fairest awards at the Melbourne Football Club.

 His crowning football achievement was winning the Bronlow Medal, the games highest individual prize, for Best and Fairest player in 1987.

 Stynes was the first international player to win that most coveted award.

 After his playing days were over Jim threw himself into charitable work.

-Most well known was his association with the Reach Foundation, which provides disenfranchised youth with a sense of self worth and aids their transition back into the community,
+Most well known was Stynes association with the Reach Foundation, which works to provide disenfranchised youth with a sense of self worth and aids their transition back into the community,

 President Of The Melbourne Football Club